Archaeological Discovery and Early Settlements

 Today, boatloads of incoming invaders seek to do to American families what the “More for Me!” tribe of English Episcopalians once did to America’s Indians.

-As usual, self-serving individuals driven by hatred toward God, their neighbors, and themselves eagerly assist.
+As usual, self-serving individuals driven by hatred of God, their neighbors, and themselves eagerly assist.

 Preview of Chapter 2

-Chapter 2 will explore the astonishing historical similarities between George Washington and Thomas Jefferson with Donald Trump and Elon Musk, 250 years later.
+Chapter 2 will explore the astonishing historical similarities between George Washington and Thomas Jefferson with Donald Trump and Elon Musk, 250 years later and let us see how important Public Education was when those words described it.

 Preview of Chapter 3